Neerhom/CM3D2.CategoryUnlocker/README.md

 And just because i can, the patcher also unlocks BODY category for Edit Screen.
 While this is somewhat redundant, because Edit Menu Utility Exist, but EMU require body menu to follow specific naming convention, and this does not.
 Confirmed to not have any conflicts with EMU plugin.
 Mind you, unlike EMU this won't restore maid's last animation!

+For more details regarding new categories and how to create mods for them see: https://github.com/Neerhom/CM3D2.CategoryUnlocker/wiki/Creating-mods-for-CategoryUnlocker

 There appears to be a minor conflict with EditMenuUtility patcher, which can result in new categories not appearing in edit screen.
 The conflict can be solved by deleting EditMenuUtility.xml from UnityInjector/Config